 Before starting, you will need to the construct the shell of your garment and the lining separately.
 Leave the seam with the zipper completely open on the lining.
 I find it easier to sew the seam below the zipper together after the lining is already attached to the zipper tape.

 Insert the invisible zipper into the garment shell as instructed in your pattern or with your preferred method.
 Then finish sewing the seam below the zipper.
-For reference, Craftsy has a FREE online course, Mastering Zipper Techniques, that demonstrates how to insert a variety of zippers.
-In this example, I’m using an invisible zipper that zips all the way to the top of the sample garment.
+In this example, I'm using an invisible zipper that zips all the way to the top of the sample garment.
 The top edge is still raw:

 Open the zipper all the way, then flip out the seam allowance that is attached to the zipper tape.
 Fold the other side of the garment out of the way if that is helpful.
 Now lay the corresponding lining piece on the garment, right sides together, matching raw edges.
 Pin the lining to the zipper tape down to the zipper stop.